Artrois/MinerManager-Backend/README.md

 ```sh
 node backend_websocket.js
 ```
-This will open a WS port 8000 and will listen to incoming connections from UI.
+This will open a WS port 8000 and will listen to incoming connections from UI: ws://localhost:8000.
 Change port and server settings in backend_settings.json.
+At the same time Express will serve Vue single page with the route http://localhost:8000/landing-page/ Copy dist/ folder from MinerManager-UI Vue app relatively to the backend to ../MinerManager-UI/dist.
+This will be consumed by Express to serve it statically.
+There is also a POST route http://localhost:8000/landing-page/commands, the code to process POSTs not implemented yet but shall in future receive reboot and power off commands from the UI.
+For now all messages from UI will be processed via same WebSocket.

 ## Testing UI and backend
 Use fake_websocket_client.js to emulate UI.